-- We haven’t simplified our business language; too often when we speak people get confused (and they don’t always tell us they don’t understand)
+- We haven’t simplified our business and marketing language; too often when we speak people get confused (and they don’t always tell us they don’t understand)

 - We ARE enamored with the idea… or the technology… or the tactic… and don’t take the time to make the connections about why we’ve come to that position.